leocrawford/picasawebsync/README.md

 For each mode there are a set of events (left) and actions (right).
 When the event occurs the action on the right is invoked.
 By changing the mode you can therefore choose whether to do a download, and upload or something more complex.

 If you want to simply see what events are triggered run with report.
-If you wnat to simulate a run use the -t or --test option
+If you want to simulate a run use the -t or --test option

     UploadOnlyActions = {
             Comparisons.REMOTE_OLDER:Actions.REPLACE_REMOTE_WITH_LOCAL,